LumenTech/terraform-provider-lumen/docs/resources/resource_order_create_bare_metal_instance.md

 | Resource_Order_Create_Bare_Metal_Instance  | Details on bare metal instance creation |

 ## Introduction
 This document provides details on resource order to create Lumen bare metal instance(s).
-The API details are provided in Ref [[1]](#1).
+The API details are provided in Ref [[1]](#1) under section Request Body in the drop down "Instance Request - Bare Metal".
 In order to create a bare metal resource, a network resource needs to be created first, and then the id from the created network resource will be used in creating the bare metal resource.
-Example payload for creating bare-metal instance is provide in Ref [[2]](#2).
+Example payload for creating bare-metal instance is provide in Ref [[2]](#2), under the section "Create An Instance Bare Metal - Request Body".

 ## Example Usage
 `main.tf`